dmbee/seglearn/README.rst

 seglearn
 ========

 Seglearn is a python package for machine learning time series or sequences using a sliding window segmentation.
 It provides an integrated pipeline for segmentation, feature extraction, feature processing, and final estimator.
 Seglearn supports multivariate time series data with relational static variables.
-It is compatible with scikit-learn_ and will hopefully one day make it onto scikit-learn-contrib_
+It is compatible with scikit-learn_.

 Documentation